happybono/SonataSmooth/README.md

 ### v3.6.1.0
 #### July 20, 2025
 > Removed beep sound during various operations (such as adding or editing items) via keyboard input (e.g. Enter) in the listbox.<br><br>
-> Improved processing and response speed when performing “Select All” followed by "Delete All".<br>
+> Improved processing and response speed when performing "Select All" followed by "Delete All".<br>
 </details>

 ## Features & Algorithms